railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

 .. note:: Negative Stock

-    Stock Management is very flexible so that it can be more effective.
+    Stock Management is very flexible to be more effective.
     For example, if you forget to enter products at goods-in, this will not prevent you from sending them to customers.
     In OpenERP, you can force all operations manually using the button :guilabel:`Force Availability`.
-    In this case, your stocks risk becoming negative.
+    In this case, your stocks risk to become negative.
 You should monitor all stocks for negative levels and carry out an inventory correction when that happens.

-Partial shipping
+Partial Shipping
 ^^^^^^^^^^^^^^^^

-In the case of you have to process a partial delivery, you can go to :menuselection:`Warehouse --> Warehouse Management --> Delivery Orders`, select the order to process it.
+Should you have to process a partial delivery, you can go to :menuselection:`Warehouse --> Warehouse Management --> Delivery Orders`, then select the order to process it.
 In the new window, change the quantity to ship and then confirm it.

 If you go back to the list view, you will now see a new delivery order with a ``back order`` number